skip to main content

 Suppliers

 Given the nature of our supply chain, we must keep in regular contact with key suppliers.
 This is to allow the Group to be actively connected to our main suppliers’ high technology trends and to ensure continued component delivery to our elevated standards of quality.
 Supplier relationships are managed across many levels of the Group with regular communication on both strategic matters and day-to-day engagement.
-The Group prides itself on the longevity of many of these relationships and the key position it holds in the commercial operation of its suppliers.

 Advisors